Assessing Social & Environmental Risks & Opportunities

 This booklet provides an overview of IFC Conflict of Interest frameworks for addressing personal COIs of staff members and COIs related to nominee directorship positions.

-Tax evasion is unacceptable in any part of a transaction in which the World Bank Group is involved.
-Strengthening tax systems and anti-corruption efforts in developing countries is at the center of the World Bank Group's strategy for curbing tax evasion and appropriate use of public resources.
-In addition, the Bank Group exercises due diligence to confirm that the structures in which it invests are chosen for legitimate reasons and are not being used for tax evasion, tax abuse, or other illegitimate purposes.
-IFC is committed to advancing the international tax transparency agenda.
+Tax evasion is unacceptable in any part of a transaction in which IFC is involved.
+IFC exercises due diligence to confirm that the structures in which it invests are chosen for legitimate reasons and are not being used for tax evasion, abusive tax practices, or other illegitimate purposes.

 Insurance specialists, who are part of each IFC investment team, provide client support in the assessment of project-specific business risks and exposures and guidance on the structuring of appropriate, cost-effective methods for mitigating, treating, or transferring risks (including insurance solutions).
 Early involvement in the project cycle helps ensure that project sponsors receive fast, constructive feedback and guidance on risk identification and mitigation.